Today is July 29, 2021 -

 Cantor Cattan is married to Silvia, a Jewish educator and a psychopedagogist.
 They have four children, Maia, Uri, Mili and Ilai.

-Julia Brennan, Executive Director, joined TCS in July 2014.
+Julia Brennan, Director of Finance and Operations, joined TCS in July 2014.
 With extensive professional and community experience in the corporate and non-profit worlds, Julia brings a diverse skill set including budget management, program design, fundraising, community outreach and overall business administration.
-A native of Connecticut (and whose family was a member of TCS in the B’nei Baskin-Robbins’ days), Julia lives in Stamford with her family.
+A native of Connecticut (and whose family was a member of TCS in the B’nei Baskin-Robbins’ days), Julia lives in Weston with her family.

 Tibi, as he is fondly known, has been bringing music to Kehillah and TCS since September 1987.
 You can often find him at Friday night services leading prayers with his guitar or cooking a Chaverim Dinner for the congregation with his wife, Asya.